-In February 1996, construction was nearly complete on the first local brewery to operate out of Brooklyn, New York in two decades.
-The morning after the New York Daily News ran a centerfold feature on the company, two limousines and an envoy of cars pulled up in front of the building.
+In February 1996, construction was nearly complete on the first local brewery to operate out of Brooklyn, New York, in two decades.
+The morning after the New York Daily News ran a centerfold feature on the company, two limousines and a convoy of cars pulled up in front of the building.

 "The minute those 'union business agents' and the thugs that were with them got out of those cars, everyone on the work site disappeared," remembers co-founder Steve Hindy.
 "It was like rats off of a doomed ship; they were gone."

 Hindy called a federal prosecutor he knew who was head of the organized crime strike force and explained the situation.
 The prosecutor told him that the men were likely there looking for a number of "no-show" jobs.
 In other words, they wanted to extort a bribe.
 While Hindy wanted no part of a shady partnership, he was well aware of the stakes.